 Mr. Brad Olson, Business Manager, can answer all of your financial questions.
 Please email him at email@example.com

 New students receive their schedule during New Student Orientation.

 What English (ESL) class will I take?

-Students are required to take an English language proficiency test during the August orientation.
+Students are required to take an English language proficiency test during the New Student Orientation.
 Students will be assigned to appropriate ESL classes based on their English proficiency levels.

 Our mission is to support each student's efforts to develop their English skills and provide instruction to ensure success at St. Mary's School.
 Contact Ms Ronda Sheffield (firstname.lastname@example.org) with any questions about our ESL classes.